Multi-Scale Coarse-to-Fine Segmentation for Screening Pancreatic Ductal Adenocarcinoma: Introduction

 The early diagnosis of pancreatic cancer requires much expertise in reading the scanned images and making decisions, but the increasing number of cases makes it impossible for a limited number of experienced radiologists to check all CT scans manually.
 Therefore, an artificial intelligence system for this purpose is in need.
 In particular, the radiologists in our team are interested in a system working on abdominal CT scans, which filters out a large fraction of normal cases, but preserves almost all abnormal cases for further investigation.
 To the best of our knowledge, there is no existing work on this task.

-This problem falls into the area of computer-assisted diagnosis (CAD).
-With the development of deep learning, in particular the state-of-the-art convolutional neural networks for image recognition~\cite{krizhevsky2012imagenet}\cite{he2016deep}, it is possible to construct a system which learns from professional knowledge in data annotation, and apply it to helping doctors in various clinical purposes.
+With the development of deep learning~\cite{krizhevsky2012imagenet}, it is possible to construct a system which learns from professional knowledge in data annotation, and apply it to helping doctors in various clinical purposes.
 The pancreas is one of the most challenging organs in CT segmentation~\cite{roth2015deeporgan}.
 The difficulty mainly lies in its irregular shape and low contrast around the boundary.
-Powered by the recent progress in deep learning for 2D~\cite{chen2016deeplab}\cite{ronneberger2015u} and 3D~\cite{milletari2016v}\cite{xia2018bridging}\cite{zhu2016deep} image segmentation, researchers designed various approaches~\cite{roth2016spatial}\cite{zhou2017fixed} towards accurate pancreas segmentation.
-In the pathological cases, the morphology of the pancreas can be largely impacted by the difference in the pancreatic cancer stage~\cite{zhang2017personalized}, making it more difficult to segment the pancreas and lesion areas accurately~\cite{zhou2017deep}.
+Powered by the recent progress in deep learning for 2D~\cite{chen2016deeplab}\cite{ronneberger2015u} and 3D~\cite{milletari2016v}\cite{xia2018bridging} image segmentation, researchers designed various approaches~\cite{roth2016spatial}\cite{zhu2018a} towards accurate pancreas segmentation.
+In the pathological cases, the morphology of the pancreas can be largely impacted by the difference in the pancreatic cancer stage~\cite{zhang2017personalized}\cite{zhou2017deep}.

-This paper is aimed at detecting PDAC from a mixed set of normal and abnormal CT scans.
-This is a classification task~\cite{dou2017multilevel}\cite{hussein2018supervised}, but we suggest an alternative solution named {\em segmentation-for-classification} (S4C), which trains segmentation models and uses their outputs for classification.
-To deal with tumors of various sizes (see Figure~\ref{Fig:Problem}), we design deep segmentation network with multiple input scales, {\em i.e.}, $64^3$, $32^3$ and $16^3$ volumes.
-But, voting that small input regions lead to a high false alarm rate, we adopt a {\bf coarse-to-fine} testing strategy, which uses the $64^3$ network for a coarse scan, and then uses the $32^3$ and $16^3$ networks inside the bounding box to find small tumors that are possibly ignored in the coarse segmentation.
-A non-parameterized post-processing algorithm is designed to filter out outliers.
-A testing volume is classified as PDAC (abnormal) if at least $50$ voxels are segmented as tumor.
+Our work is aimed to detect PDAC from a mixture of normal and abnormal CT scans.
+This is not a simple classification since radiologists also want to know the location of PDAC, we suggest a solution named {\bf segmentation-for-classification}, which trains segmentation models and uses their outputs for classification.
+To deal with tumors of various sizes (Fig.~\ref{Fig:Problem}), we adopt a segmentation network with multiple input scales, {\em i.e.}, $64^3$, $32^3$ and $16^3$ volumes.
+But, voting that small input regions lead to a high false alarm rate, we adopt a {\bf coarse-to-fine} testing strategy, which uses the $64^3$ network for a coarse scan, and then the $32^3\&16^3$ networks inside the bounding box to detect small tumors that are possibly ignored in the previous stage.
+A non-parameterized post-processing algorithm is designed to remove outliers.

-We perform experiments on our own dataset with a mixture of normal and abnormal CT scans.
-In tumor segmentation, our multi-scale approach achieves an average DSC of $56.46\%$ over $136$ cases.
-In classification, we miss $8$ out of $136$ abnormal cases (sensitivity is $94.1\%$), and false-alarm $3$ of $200$ normal cases (specificity is $98.5\%$).
-Both the classification and segmentation results can assist the radiologists in further investigation, and largely reduce their workload.